-The online application for this season is now open.
-Please note that the membership is renewed annually.
-All 2017 Bed Members must submit an application for this season.
+The membership for the garden beds is renewed annually.
+All 2018 Bed Members must submit an application for the 2019 season.

 Our garden is envisioned to create community space and social cohesion through participation, education and events.
 We promote food security by supporting neighbourhood organizations and charities with the food grown by our volunteers.